 Our Montessori classrooms are beautiful and inviting.
 Materials are laid out on open shelves and call out to your child “Come touch me!
 Come explore!”
 Everything in the environment is carefully and specifically selected to support your child’s developing independence and help him gain confidence in himself and his abilities.

 5. The Teacher Really Knows Your Child

 “Follow the child” is the mantra uttered by all well-trained Montessori teachers.
 They are trained to observe and to support each individual child.
 They take the time to get to know your child’s strengths, challenges and interests.
-They plan lessons for your child based on their observations of him.
+They plan lessons for your child based on their unique observations of them.

-Your child will be a member of the same classroom community for three years, which affords the teacher the opportunity to know him deeply, and tailor his education specifically for him.
-He will feel seen, heard, and appreciated for who he is.
+Your child will be a member of the same classroom community for three years, which affords the teacher the opportunity to know them deeply, and tailor their education specifically to them.
+Your child will feel seen, heard, and appreciated for who they are.

 6. Your Child Will Be in Good Company